signalwire/signalwire-solutions/code/node_relay_captcha/README.md

 Once the calls are connected, the user that received the call on his private number can press `**` on his DTMF keypad at any time and have the call instantly flagged as spammer and added to the database.
 That way, if a human unwanted caller makes it through the CAPTCHA, they can still be banned.

 The application uses [node-persist](https://github.com/simonlast/node-persist), a simple file-based database, to keep track of flagged numbers and automatically reject calls.
 In a production application, you would maybe use a different database such as PostgreSQL.
+Every phone number is saved and remembered, so any callers who you want to receive calls from will automatically get through the second time they dial in.
+Spammers, on the other hand, will just be sent to have a chat with Lenny!

+Remember, the application database is persistent, so you will have to remove the `.node-persist` folder in the directory to reset the database if you would like to test multiple times with the same number, or your call will be handled automatically as a spammer or a human depending on how you responded the first time.

 ### What is Lenny?